amoeba-rb/amoeba/README.md

 #### nullify

   Adds a field to the list of non-association based fields which should be set to nil during copy.
 All fields in this list will be set to `nil` - note that any nullified field will be given its default value if a default value exists on this model's migration.
 This method may be called multiple times, once per desired field, or you may pass an array of field names.
 Passing a single symbol will add to the list of null fields.
 Passing an array will empty the list and replace it with the array you pass.

+  Accepts an `:if` option, taking the name of a method that is called on the record being copied.
+The field is only nullified when that method returns a truthy value, e.g. `nullify :topic_id, if: :popular?`.
+When an array of field names is given, the condition applies to every field in the array.
+As with the list of null fields itself, passing an array empties the list of conditions and replaces it, which is how a condition already set on a field is removed.

 #### prepend